 I don’t get around to going very often, and I’ve only used about five sessions.
 (They never give me a receipt or anything when I go in.)
 Now I’ve got a letter from them saying the suntan booth has been sold and they will no longer honor any prepaid sessions.

 Can they do that?
 I thought a business had to honor the prepaid goods and services of the business it bought.
-The only thing that changed is the name on the door -- it's still a suntan booth.
-They didn't even change the décor, and the same teenage girls work there.
+The only thing that changed is the name on the door — it’s still a suntan booth.
+They didn’t even change the d\xe9cor, and the same teenage girls work there.

 Will Visa help me when my payment was from two years ago?